 This phase has also seen the development of collaborative ventures with other local groups and research projects, such as Graham Diprose and Mike Seaborne’s research into digital conservation.
 The team are interested in bringing together not only historic bodies of work but contemporary collections from photographers currently working in the field.

-Furthermore, the archive will hold only bodies of work in order to understand more fully the working methodology of the practitioners, and to give context to the work.
-As Audrey Linkman, founder of the Manchester Documentary Archive, commented “The body of work shows the photographer’s working method, it reveals omissions, reflects obsessions… It tells the story of the photographer’s journey.”
+Furthermore, the archive holds only bodies of work in order to understand more fully the working methodology of the practitioners, and to give context to the work.
+As Audrey Linkman, founder of the Manchester Documentary Archive, commented, “The body of work shows the photographer’s working method, it reveals omissions, reflects obsessions… It tells the story of the photographer’s journey.”

 For the purpose of creating this collection, the East End has been understood as both a geographic and conceptual space, interpreted as the perpetually shifting frontier within the urban sprawl of London.

 The East End Archive at London Met's School of Art, Architecture and Design features work by many artists including Susan Andrews, Tom Hunter, Don McCullin, Rod Morris, Heather McDonough, Richard Hamilton, Jo Spence, Steven Berkoff, Spencer Rowell and David George.